ClimDesign/fixIDF/README.md

 and duration, a MCMC procedure was carried out.
 Hence, we assume one underlying GEV-distribution for each duration and station, and this is estimated locally, independently across durations and stations.
 3000 of the MCMC samples for each duration and station are stored in `theta`.
+Make sure that the duration numbers are given as numbers and not e.g. as characters or as levels.

 In this context, we define the cdf of the three parameter GEV-distribution as follows: